Swimming in the sea, in rivers and in lakes, is one of life’s great thrills. Luckily, there are plenty of places to do it.

-- Google your local area for Learn to wild swim?
-Or Learn to ocean swim?
-Or learn cold water swimming, if that’s your fancy.
-You need to find some experts in local conditions.
+- Google your local area for Learn to wild swim/Learn to ocean swim/Learn to cold water swim, depending on what you fancy.
+You need to find some experts on local conditions.

-- In Australia on the East Coast there are some Ocean Swim schools, at Bondi you’ll find Ocean Fit , also offering online training and advice.
-You can also check out Can Too, a charitable organisation which trains ocean swimmers and helps them raise money for cancer research as they learn.
+- Australia’s East Coast has plenty of Ocean Swim schools.
+In Bondi you’ll find Ocean Fit, which also offers online training and advice.
+You can also check out Can Too, a charitable organisation that trains ocean swimmers and helps them raise money for cancer research as they learn.

-- You’ll find wilder swimmers everywhere, check Google, Facebook, Instagram… and then just ask advice.
+- You’ll find wild swimmers everywhere.
+Check Google, Facebook and Instagram, and ask for advice.
 People will be happy to help.

-- Read books, some help with technique, some with places to go and some with safety.
+- Read books.
+Some will help with technique, some with places to go and some with safety.

 Here are some photos of my very favourite swimming group, the Bold and Beautiful Swim Squad Manly.
-This group swims daily at 7am from the Surf Life saving Club at South Steyne Manly, heading to Shelly Beach and back, seeing many sea creatures on the way.
-The swim is about 1.6km long, and sea conditions can vary from flat calm to scary as anything.
+This group swims daily at 7am from the South Steyne Surf Life Saving Club in Manly to Shelly Beach and back.
+The swim is about 1.6km long, and there are many sea creatures to be spotted on the way.
+Sea conditions vary from flat and calm, to scary as anything.